Amir-Golmoradi/Coach/README.md

 | Hexagonal Architecture     | Promoting separation of concerns for easier maintainability.                              |

 ### Mobile
+The mobile application is entirely developed and maintained by the **Persian Flutter** Community:

 For mobile app development, we are using: